MorganConrad/metalsmith-keymaster/README.md

 Javascript:  `use(keymaster({from: from, to: to, filter: filter}))`

-CLI: For the basic use case, tested and working.
-You'll lose a few options since it can't support functions or regular expressions.
+CLI: You'll lose a few options since it can't support functions or regular expressions.

 **from** is required and defines the value to be added/copied to the file object (here named **fileData**):
  - if `from` is '.', use `fileData.contents.toString()`.